 At time of writing (mid-December 2014) there was a single midrange resort on Gili Asahan and a long-running spot on Gili Nanggu.
 We also saw a new resort midway through its build on Gili Layan.
 With plenty of land being snapped up by speculators on Gili Gede, this is a group of islands that could see a lot of change in the coming years.

 A room with a view.
-Madak Belo, Gili Gede.
+Madak Belo (now closed sadly), Gili Gede.

 Unlike the better known Gilis to the north, Gili Gede is not a "party" island.
 The accommodation is low key